 |7 shutter flaps per second||11 shutter flaps per second|

 |Weathersealed body||Weathersealed body|

 |950 shots per battery charge||4200 shots per battery charge|

 |147 x 115 x 81 mm, 938 g||160 x 157 x 88 mm, 1240 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D300S and the Nikon D3S?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Nikon D300S and the Nikon D3S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D300S – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is considerably larger (49 percent) than the Nikon D300S.
 Moreover, the D3S is markedly heavier (32 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.